wp-plugins/planyo-online-reservation-system/readme.txt

 You'll find the tutorial at <a href='http://www.planyo.com/wordpress-reservation-system/'>http://www.planyo.com/wordpress-reservation-system/</a>.

-In short: use the following tag wherever you want the planyo form to appear:
+In short: use the [planyo] shortcode wherever you want the planyo reservation system to appear:
-&lt;?php include ABSPATH . 'wp-content/plugins/planyo/embed.php'; ?&gt;
-Make sure this directory exists -- if the planyo plugin is installed in a different location, you'll need to modify the path accordingly!

 == Screenshots ==